Politics of Quebec: Quebec independence movement

-1980 referendum and the Constitution Act of 1982

 In the 1980 Quebec referendum, Premier René Lévesque asked the Quebec people for "a mandate to negotiate" his proposal for "sovereignty-association" with the federal government.
 The Referendum promised that a subsequent deal would be ratified with a second referendum.
 Prime Minister Pierre Trudeau would campaign against it, promising a renewed federalism based on a new Canadian Constitution.
 Sixty per cent of the Quebec electorate voted against the sovereignty-association project.
 After opening a final round of constitutional talks, the Trudeau government patriated the constitution in 1982 without the approval of the Quebec government, which sought to retain a veto on constitutional amendments along with other special legal recognition within Canada.
 The new constitution featured a modern Canadian Charter of Rights and Freedoms based on individual freedoms that would ban racial, sexual, and linguistic discrimination and enshrine minority language rights (English in Quebec, French elsewhere in Canada).
 After dominating Quebec politics for more than a decade, both Lévesque and Trudeau would then retire from politics shortly in the early 1980s.